DoorDash’s ML Platform – The Beginning

 - Model Training Pipeline – A build pipeline where models will be trained for production usage.
 Once a model training script is submitted into git repo, this pipeline takes care of training the model and uploading the artifacts to the Model Store.
-Analogy here is if the modeling library is the compiler that produces the model, model training pipeline is the build system.
+The analogy here is if the modeling library is the compiler that produces the model, then the model training pipeline is the build system.

-- Features Service – To capture the environment state needed for making the predictions, we need feature computation, storage and serving them at the time of request processing.
-Feature computations are either historical or realtime.
+- Features Service – To capture the environment state needed for making the predictions, we need feature computation, feature storage and feature serving.
+Feature computations are either historical or in real time.

 - Prediction Service – This service is responsible for loading models from the model store, evaluating the model upon getting a request, fetching features from the Feature Store, generating the prediction logs, supporting shadowing and A/B testing.

 Based on the above, the architecture for the online predictions flow (with brief description of components) looks like: